erjand/technical-interviews/StudyNotes/README.md

 2. **Build a roadmap to get from where you are now to where you want to be.** Depending on your level of familiarity with some of these topics, this roadmap could be as detailed as working through a long list of data structures and algorithms, or as pointed as doing a couple of practice interviews and reviewing key concepts.

-3. If you do not already have one, **pick a specific programming language to use for your preparation.** When you go to interview, you will be asked what language you want to use.
+3. **Pick a specific programming language to use for your preparation.** When you go to interview, you will be asked what language you want to use.
 You want to be very comfortable with the syntax and data structures available to you in your chosen language, as well as understanding other important languages features.
 It is recommended to pick a language that is widely-used and has some basic library support for common data structures.
 Some good choices are:
    - Java (if unsure, pick this or Python)
    - Python
    - C# (this can be a good choice over Java if you are targeting companies in the Windows ecosystem)